cap-js/docs/get-started/in-a-nutshell.md

 - An `AdminService` for administrators to maintain `Books` and `Authors`
 - A `CatalogService` for end users to browse and order `Books`

-Create the following two files in folder _./srv_ and fill them wih this content:
+Create the following two files in folder _./srv_ and fill them with this content:

 ::: code-group
 ```cds [srv/admin-service.cds]